yudinakazaki/mycarvalue/README.md

 ## Description

-This is a project for trainning my REST API skills using the framework nest
+This is a project for trainning my REST API skills using the framework nest.
+It uses sqlite as the database and TypeORM as the ORM.

 ## Installation